uvastatlab/phdplus2020/README.md

-# phdplus2020
-Data Science Essentials in R for the UVa PhD Plus program: https://phdplus.virginia.edu/
+This is the repo for the 2020 Data Science Essentials in R for the UVa PhD Plus program: https://phdplus.virginia.edu/